 Parallax scrolling can make a content more engaging, it helps users understand a brand’s message better, and have an overall better experience.
 But there are some cautions that you need to take into account:

-1. SCROLLING TIMEIt is extremely important to do it smartly as according to user testing, parallax scrolling shouldn’t be longer than 2 minutes.
+It is extremely important to do it smartly as according to user testing, scrolling shouldn’t be longer than 2 minutes.
 And according to the same report if a company do it user oriented and engaging, almost all of the users would be willing to share this website on social media.

-3. MOBILE VIEWINGParallax scrolling does not go well on mobile devices.
+Parallax scrolling does not go well on mobile devices.
 If you’re investing in a parallax to do your webpage more memorable and engaging, you need to adapt it to the mobile device as well as most of the searches are done now on smartphones.
-Do your website responsive, but a lot of elements should be adapted as well.
+Do you website responsive, but a lot of elements should be adapted as well.

 Let’s look at more advantages of Parallax Scrolling: